maths/moodle-qtype_stack/doc/en/Authoring/Question_blocks/ASCII.md

 2. `transforms` (for `markdown` type): a comma-separated list of transforms to apply.
 Available transforms: `aligneq`, `asciimath`, `boldfilter`, `minwrap`.
 3. `reset`: if `"true"`, this filter operates on the original raw input rather than the output of any preceding filter(s).
 4. `display`: if `"true"`, the output of this filter is used as the final display and subsequent filters cannot modify the display.
+5. `errors`: if the filter is one which returns error messages (e.g. calculation), these are displayed inside the ASCII panel by default.
+Set `errors="false"` to hide them.

 ### Available filters